danielsokolowski/django-paypal/README.md

         <h1>Show me the money!</h1>
         <!-- writes out the form tag automatically -->
         {{ form.render }}

+	a.
+Alternatively you can create an intermediate view that performs pre-payment required processing and then redirects to the PayPal processing page.

+		class  PaymentPreProcessView(RedirectView):
+	    """ Verifies cart is ready for payment - things like shipping cost is calculated """ permanent = False

+	    def get_redirect_url(self, **kwargs):
+	        """ Return the URL redirect to.
+URL matches are passed as kwargs""" ...
+	        pre-payment code here
+	        ...
+	        paypal_dict = {
+                "business": "yourpaypalemail@example.com",
+                ...            }

+            form = PayPalPaymentsForm(initial=paypal_dict)
+            return form.render_as_GET_url()

 1. When someone uses this button to buy something PayPal makes a HTTP POST to your "notify_url".
 PayPal calls this Instant Payment Notification (IPN).